 In February 1665, Charles Rogers along with 33 other persons was put on trial for attending an illegal Religious Meeting.
 Shutterstock.com

 Thomas weeks may have been the clockmaker of that name.
 It is not known if Charles Rogers was actually transported, as he took an apprentice in March 1665, yet no other till more than seven years later!
 In 1679 he was in Whitehall parish, in 1695 in St Ethelburga’s.
 He did not sign the 1697 Clockmakers’ Company oath of allegiance but one of this name signed for the Coopers’ Company.
 In 1698 he had a wife and child and lived in Houndsditch Precinct.

 The Great Plague

-An historically important fact is that Charles Rogers trial in Feruary 1665 took place in London only a few weeks before the first offical deaths were recorded from the outbrake of the Great Plague which started in the spring of 1665.
+An historically important fact is that Charles Rogers trial in February 1665 took place in London within a week or two before the first official deaths were recorded from the out-brake of the Great Plague which started in the March of 1665.
 The Plague lasted until September1666.
 The Great Plague was London’s last major outbreak of the plague, a bacterial infection caused by Yersinia pestis.
 The outbreak began in the late winter or early spring of 1665.
 By the time King Charles II fled the city in July, the plague was killing about a thousand people a week.
 The death rate peaked in September when 7,165 people died in one week.